aureliojargas/pydantic-gerrit/dev-notes.md

 Some fields in the input models have leading underscores.
 Pydantic considers them private.
 We're using `alias=` in the model to fix the validation to accept the underscores, and `serialize_by_alias=True` in the base model to fix the serialization.
 See: <https://github.com/pydantic/pydantic/issues/8700>

-## Tests

-Steps:

-- `docker compose up`
-- Initial setup to be done only once:
-  - Access the Gerrit URL on port 8080
-  - Go to `settings/#HTTPCredentials` and generate a new password
-  - Add the password to `~/.netrc`, as `machine localhost login admin password ...`
-- Setup Python venv
-  - Setup venv: `uv sync`
-  - Activate venv: `source .venv/bin/activate.fish`
-- `pytest`

-Other:

-- Should I have full JSON files in the expected data and compare a full model dump?
-  - the diff would be nice to detect changes in the API
-  - variable data such as timestamps and ids will never match :/

-- Must be super readable and user-friendly (contributions), avoid magic

-- Use a Python Gerrit client library instead of directly querying the API?

-- Must test the full results, with all optional fields activated AND with value

 ## Today I Learned (TIL)

 Optional fields may appear only if the data is actually set.